gantengjanuar/gantengjanuar.github.io/_posts/2024-11-20-prometheus-alerting.md

 ---
-title: 'How To Sending Alert from Prometheus to Multiple Target'
+title: 'How To Send Alerts  from Prometheus to Multiple Target'
 date: 2024-11-20
 permalink: /posts/2024/11/send-alert-to-multiple/
 tags: